-There were no material transfers to or from reserves or provisions during the financial year.
+There were no material transfers to or from reserves or provisions during the financial year other than those presented in the statements of changes in equity.

 ISSUE OF SHARES AND DEBENTURES

 There were no new issue of shares or debentures during the financial year.